isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/RGL Inbound Traveller Checklist.md

 ☐ <i><b>B) Application for Entry Visas</b></i>

 Valid entry-visa holders and visa-exempted travellers are not required to apply for an entry visa to enter Singapore.
-Travellers who are unsure if they require an entry visa or wish to apply for a visa should click <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">here</a> for more details.
+Travellers who are unsure if they require an entry visa or wish to apply for a visa should <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">click here</a> for more details.

 ☐ <i><b>C) COVID-19 Insurance</b></i>

 All RGL travellers <b>must</b> be insured for any COVID-19 related medical charges for a minimum coverage of S$30,000.
 Travellers can be insured with a Singapore or overseas-based insurer.
-For the list of available travel insurance products offered in Singapore, <a href="https://safetravel.ica.gov.sg/health/travelinsurance">click here</a>.
+For the list of available travel insurance products offered in Singapore, <a href="https://safetravel.ica.gov.sg/health/travelinsurance" target="_blank">click here</a>.

 ☐ <i><b>D) Book transport to Singapore</b></i>